aniasobo/portfolio/notes/week-1-notes.md

 **Types of bug**

 - syntax error
-- gem not installed
+- gem/dependency not installed
 - method/no method error/name error (trying to call an undefined/uninitialised object)
 - incorrect logic when using/testing the program
-- name errors
+- name/type errors

 **Debug process**